ifpen/chalk-it/documentation/docs/chalkitapi.md

 ## Scheduler features

 The main feature allows the setting of dataNode variables in a script, replicating the behavior of a user interacting with a basic input/control widget.

+The assessment of these functions is handled at the end of the current scheduling instance.

 ### setVariable